tutors-sdk/setu-compsci-catalogue/unit-1-programmes/topic-02-WD_KCRCO_B/unit-5/talk-05-talk-05-Professional_Certification_2/talk-05-Professional_Certification_2.md

 ---
 icon:
-  type: material-symbols:school
+  type: mdi:help-circle-outline
   color: 398126
 ---

-Professional Certification 2

-The purpose of the professional certification module is to require the student to study for a Certif ...
+The purpose of the professional certification module is to require the student to study for a Certification exam that is of relevance to their degree  ...